FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 ## Examples

-Note that comments (the text between `< ! - -` and `- - >`) are ignored by the XML parser, and are not a required part of the file format.
+Note that comments (the text between `&lt;&#33;--` and `--&gt;`) are ignored by the XML parser, and are not a required part of the file format.
 They are provided here for information purposes and may be omitted from the final package.xml if desired.

 A simple workbench-only package (for example, to add a metadata file to a package that predates this metadata format)   *